Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 Proposal type selection, file upload, context notes, and draft controls in one view.

-Every proposal platform falls into one of three billing approaches.
-The right model depends on team size, proposal frequency, and whether you need drafting, workflow, or both.
+The right model depends on team size, proposal volume, and whether your bottleneck is drafting, workflow, or approvals.

 Per-Seat / Per-User